daniel-d7a/obsidian-vaults/Zettelkasten with obsidian/How to take better (book) notes.md

 We want notes that can be reused multiple times, small enough to be reused but big enough to hold information.

+- Big index note about topic
+    - smaller notes about big ideas with links to other notes
+        -   small ideas

 Use [[fleeting notes]] to capture quick thoughts and ideas.

 Use [[permanent notes]] to refactor fleeting notes useful notes you can use later.

 Use links to create a web of notes that reference each other.

+Instead of writing a new note for every new thing you see, improve on existing notes.